STARTS

 Lesson 2:

-Creating collectable ore.
-Adding the harvesting tool to the inventory
+Implementing Ore.
+Adding a harvesting tool to the inventory

 Lesson4: